StephenX88/reimagined-dragon/README.md

 - I gained a better unterstanding of Java script and Github

 ## Installation
-no instillation needed. got to https://stephenx88.github.io/reimagined-dragon/
+no instillation needed. got to
-## Usage
 Visual Studio Codes
 Gitbash
 Github